Who are you?

 No, I mean the history of Mythania’s real-world development…

 Of course.
 Development of Mythania began in 1998, when the idea was first conceived.
 It was originally planned to be a three-book novel series, but it quickly became clear that a mere three novels would not be sufficient.
-By 2005, I decided to write not three books, but six, as well as a host of short stories, novellas, and secondary stories, to more fully flesh out the ideas I have been developing.
+By 2005, I decided to write not three books, but five books revolving around the central conflict, along with host of novellas, short stories, and secondary stories, to more fully flesh out the ideas I have been developing.

 Around 2005, I began to release some information on Mythania on the Internet.
-That original web site became inactive for a time, and by 2007 I had replaced it with a redeveloped the web site with the intention of publish some Mythania short stories online.
-The web site was again developed in 2013, and this is present web site you now see.
+That original web site became inactive for a time, and by 2013 I had replaced it with a new web site with the intention of publishing some short stories online.
+The web site was again developed in 2020, and this is present web site you now see.

 What is Steam Fantasy and Steampunk?